matthewogtong/understanding-typescript-2021/session-2/README.md

 * JavaScript uses "dynamic types" (resolved at runtime), TypeScript uses "static types" (set during development).

+* Having errors thrown during development instead of runtime is a huge advantage in spotting bugs early

 * Core Primitive Types in TypeScript are all lowercase.

 ## Miscellaneous Notes